AD35 University Archives and Records Management

-Archival records as designated in the Records Retention, Disposition and Destruction Schedules, must be transferred to the University Archives for permanent preservation.
-The University Archives/Records Management Program shall designate which records are archival and shall have the authority to examine any and all University records in their offices of origin, subject to possible conditions of national security classification.
+Archival Records as designated in the Records Retention Schedules, must be reviwed and, upon approval by the University Archivist, transferred to the University Archives for permanent preservation.
+The University Archives in collaboration with the Records Management Program shall designate which records are archival and shall have the authority to examine any and all University Records in their originating Units, subject to possible conditions of national security classification.

 UNIVERSITY ARCHIVAL RECORDS MAY BE USED BY ANY INDIVIDUAL:

-University archival records may be used by any individual, subject to their agreement to abide by archival rules governing access and use.
+University Archival Records may be used by any individual, whether a member of the University Community or of the public, subject to their agreement to abide by archival rules governing access and use.

 REQUESTS FOR EXCEPTIONS:

-A requests for an exception to access records that contain information classified as "Low" or "Moderate" information, as defined in AD95, shall be submitted in writing to the University Archivist/Records Management Advisory Committeee who shall be governed by criteria approved by the Office of General Counsel and the Office of the President (or the President's designated representative) for evaluating such requests.
+A request for an exception to access University Archival Records that contain information classified as "Low" or "Moderate" information, as defined in Policy AD95, shall be submitted in writing to the University Archivist and Records Management Advisory Committee who shall be governed by criteria approved by the Office of General Counsel and the Office of the President (or the President's designated representative) for evaluating such requests.

 MASTER RECORDS OF MICROFILMED RECORDS: